playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-bundling/index.md

 </html>
 ```

-Naturally, this code won't function without some JavaScript, so let's add in some logic:
+Naturally, this code won't function without any JavaScript, so let's add in some logic:

 ```html
 <!doctype html>